Some links in this post may be affiliate links

 Place the set up in a well-lit, warm place and maintain the soil moist until the stem cuttings are rooted.
 Rooting may take about 4 weeks.

-Fairy Crassula (Crassula multicava) problems indoors include leaf drop, leggy growth, leaf spots, wilting, pests and diseases among others.
+Fairy Crassula multicava problems include leaf drop, leggy growth, leaf spots, wilting, pests and diseases among others.
 Keep reading for more on these problems and how to solve them.

 Elongated stems or leggy growth in Fairy Crassula is due to two possible reasons.
 One possible reason is overwatering or soggy soil in the cold season.